*Note: both forms must be completed when applying.

 ***GENERAL RULE ON COMPATIBILITY OF PUBLIC OFFICE

-Generally, speaking, if a person is already serving in a public position, then before taking on a second public position, one must analyze whether the positions are compatible or not.
+An issue of compatibility is presented whenever an individual wishes to simultaneously hold two or more positions of public office or service.
+Generally, if a person is already serving in a public position, before taking on a second public position, one must analyze whether the positions are compatible or not.
 Essentially, two offices are incompatible if one is subordinate to the other or if the individual holding them might be subject to divided loyalties, conflicting duties, or the temptation to act other than in the public’s best interest.
 Acceptance of a second office that is incompatible with the first, results in vacation of the first office.
 See State ex rel.
 Hover v.
-Wolven, 191 N.E.2d 723, 725, 175 Ohio St. 114, 116–17 (Oh.
-1963), 2011 Ohio Op.
-Atty.
-Gen. No 2011-029 (Ohio A.G.)
-2011 WL 3562180, at *1
+Wolven, 175 Ohio St. 114, 116–17 (1963); 2011 Ohio Atty.
+Gen. Ops.
+No. 2011-029